auth0/docs/articles/link-accounts/index.md

 # Linking User Accounts

 ::: warning
-The **Account Linking** feature requires a paid subscription to the **Developer**, **Developer Pro** or **Enterprise** plan.
-For more information see [Pricing](https://auth0.com/pricing).
+We recently introduced some changes in Account Linking.
+For all the details see [Migration Guide: Account Linking and ID Tokens](/migrations/guides/account-linking).
 :::

 Auth0 supports the linking of user accounts from various identity providers.
 This allows a user to authenticate from any of their accounts and still be recognized by your app and associated with the same user profile.
+This feature requires a paid subscription to the **Developer**, **Developer Pro** or **Enterprise** plan (see [Pricing](https://auth0.com/pricing)).

 Note that Auth0 will treat all identities as separate by default.
 For example, if a user logs in first against the Auth0 database and then via Google or Facebook, these two attempts would appear to Auth0 as two separate users.